 The Inaugural Match

-Sent in to open the innings with the legendary Sourav Ganguly at the other end, McCullum proceeded to indulge in the sort of big hitting the Indian crowds had never seen before.
+Sent in to open the innings with the legendary Sourav Ganguly at the other end, McCullum proceeded to indulge in the sort of big-hitting the Indian crowds had never seen before.
 Shattering several records on the night, McCullum ended the night with a mammoth score of 158* off just 73 balls, wowing everyone in attendance and introducing the IPL to the world in style.
 He rained an unbelievable 13 sixes, instantly earning legendary status.
 His team comfortably won that match by a huge margin.

-Before the first match, everyone was naturally excited about the Indian Premier League, the fanfare was there, the glamour was there, but still no one knew exactly what to expect and how it would pan out.
+Before the first match, everyone was naturally excited about the Indian Premier League, the fanfare was there, the glamour was there, but still, no one knew exactly what to expect and how it would pan out.
 But all that changed after Brendan’s swashbuckling innings.
 The IPL had arrived, and how.
 Cricket was never the same after that night.
 If there ever was ONE innings that completely changed the face of cricket, it was this one.

 The Success Of The IPL

 Over the past decade, The Indian Premier League has evolved to become one of the most widely-watched tournaments across the world of sports.
-In 2019, The IPL had a whopping 462 million viewers on Star channels, the official broadcasters and an additional 300 million viewers on Hotstar, the official digital media channel.
+In 2019, The IPL had a whopping 462 million viewers on Star channels, the official broadcasters, and an additional 300 million viewers on Hotstar, the official digital media channel.

 The IPL is a very financially rewarding investment for franchise owners as well.
 Almost 60% of the tournament’s total revenue comes from sponsorships.
 50% of this amount is then distributed among the franchises.
 60% of the broadcasting rights are also redistributed among the franchises.
-Along with this, every franchise has their own set of sponsors as well, who pay a significant amount for visibility on their shirts.
+Along with this, every franchise has its own set of sponsors as well, who pay a significant amount for visibility on their shirts.
 Ticket sales also generate a significant amount of money for all the teams, while merchandising is another big plus.
 Overall, buying a franchise in the IPL is an extremely lucrative proposition.

-The money aside, the rise of talented uncapped Indian cricketers, combined with fan interaction by franchises with their cities, and the presence of Bollywood celebrities make the IPL the one stop shop of glamour and entertainment in the country, leading to its incredible success over the years.
+The money aside, the rise of talented uncapped Indian cricketers, combined with fan interaction by franchises with their cities, and the presence of Bollywood celebrities make the IPL the one-stop-shop of glamour and entertainment in the country, leading to its incredible success over the years.